abdallahSQaradeh/Search-for-Jobs/README.md

 # Search-for-Jobs

+This desktop application designed to facilitate searching for Jobs, using Java and Python. which is scrapping website and parse some HTML tags to get information about jobs.

-First you need to run redis-server.exe and redis-cli.exe.
+First you need to run redis-server.exe.

 Second in fuction RunPythonScript check if you put the right path of your python.exe and the right path of jobs.py